liebke/mechanician/README.md

 # Daring Mechanician
+**Building tools that use AI and building tools that AIs use.**

+<img src="docs/images/mechanician.png" alt="Daring Mechanician" width="200" height="200">

 >*"...if they could only have found the point of application for it, they would have constructed a lever capable of raising the earth and rectifying its axis.
 It was just this deficiency which baffled these **daring mechanicians**." -Jules Verne*

-<img src="docs/images/mechanician.png" alt="Daring Mechanician" width="200" height="200">

-*Building tools that use AI and building tools that AIs use.*

 ## Overview